TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/HandlingAPatch/GerritBasics.rst

 TYPO3's Gerrit interface is located at https://review.typo3.org.

-Gerrit handles the review process and is a gatekeeper in front of the official TYPO3 Git repository on github.com/typo3/typo3.
-Directly pushing to the GitHub repository is not allowed.
-Instead every change has to pass a review process in Gerrit, which later pushes the change to the GitHub repository.
+Gerrit handles the review process and is a gatekeeper in front of the official TYPO3 Git repository on github.com/typo3/typo3 (mirrored from a TYPO3 GitLab instance).
+Directly pushing to the GitHub (or GitLab) repository is not allowed.
+Instead every change has to pass a review process in Gerrit, which later pushes the change to the GitLab->GitHub repositories.